- Awesome WM Widgets

 chmod 600 ~/.netrc

-curl -s -n 'https://turtleninja.com/rest/api/2/search?jql=assignee=currentuser()+AND+resolution=Unresolved'
+curl -n 'https://turtleninja.com/rest/api/2/search?jql=assignee=currentuser()+AND+resolution=Unresolved'

 local jira_widget = require("awesome-wm-widgets.jira-widget.jira")